Which museum to visit in Avignon ?

 Discover this building, accompanied by a certified guide.

-Here is some preliminary information to help you understand the history of this monument of the city of Avignon’s heritage.
+Here are some preliminary informations to understand a bit of the history of this monument of the city of Avignon’s heritage.

 History of the building